VidyavathiR/Portfolio-/README.md

  - First, go to Google Sheets and Start a new spreadsheet with the Blank template.
  - Rename it abc.
 Or whatever, it doesn't matter.

--**2.
-Create a Google Apps Script**
+- **2. Create a Google Apps Script**
--Click on Tools > Script Editor… which should open a new tab.
+ - Click on Tools > Script Editor… which should open a new tab.
--Rename it Submit Form to Google Sheets.
+ - Rename it Submit Form to Google Sheets.
 Make sure to wait for it to actually save and update the title before -editing the script.
--Now, delete the function myFunction() {} block within the Code.gs tab.
+ - Now, delete the function myFunction() {} block within the Code.gs tab.
--Paste the googlesheet.js script in it's place and File > Save:
+ - Paste the googlesheet.js script in it's place and File > Save:

 -**3.
 Run the setup function**
 -Next, go to Run > Run Function > initialSetup to run this function.